Home » Blog

 Cons:

-• Since your hair contains moisture, Ceramic plates may cause this evaporate and create hot stream through hair.
+• Since hair contains moisture, ceramic plates may cause this moisture to evaporate and create hot steam through hair.

-• Cheap ceramic flat iron have very thin layer of ceramic, which will be peeled after long time use.
+• Cheap ceramic flat irons often have a very thin layer of ceramic, which can peel after long-term use.
 Avoid using this type of flat iron.

 Ceramic Hair Straightener